Best Dubai off-plan developers 2026: delivery record, service charge, my Buy/Hold/Avoid map

 - Branded launches (Burj Binghatti, Bugatti) have created international visibility.

-- Service-charge step-ups have run +18% cumulative on tracked Business Bay towers.
+- Service-charge step-ups have run +18% cumulative on tracked Business Bay towers – model the trajectory.

-- Heavy launch concentration in JVC/Business Bay/MBR City – three corridors most exposed to 2026 supply.
+- Heavy launch concentration in JVC/Business Bay/MBR City – three corridors most exposed to the 2026 supply distribution.

-- Snagging-list lengths at handover are above market average.
+- Snagging-list lengths at handover are above market average – plan the move-in timeline accordingly.

 9. Omniyat / Beyond – best for the ultra-prime AED 5M+ buyer